FOSS-Cell-GECPKD/Website/README.md

 To maintain a consistent and high-quality codebase, we follow these best practices:

-- **Coding Style**: Follow the [Vue.js Style Guide](https://vuejs.org/v2/style-guide/) for consistent code formatting and naming conventions.
+- **Coding Style**: Follow the Vue.js Style Guide for consistent code formatting and naming conventions.
 - **Components**: Modularize the UI into reusable Vue components.
 - **State Management**: Use Vuex for managing the application state, if necessary.
 - **Responsive Design**: Ensure the website is responsive and accessible across different devices and screen sizes.
 - **Performance Optimization**: Optimize the website for better performance by following best practices like code splitting, lazy loading, and minification.
-- **Testing**: Write unit tests and end-to-end tests to ensure code quality and functionality.

 ## Code of Conduct